 and turbocharger installations.
 Specifically; the Inspection Time Limits, Exhaust Tailpipe Assembly

 Removal/Installation, and the V-band Coupling Clamp Inspection as defined in Chapter 5-10-01 and

 78-10-01 of the MM respectively.
 Notably, strictly adhere to the 50-hour interval for the repetitive Vband

 3. Acknowledge and adhere to the (2) different final torque requirements for the two different

-supplier parts (Aeroquip / NUCO) that are eligible as single part number S1921-1 V-band coupling
+supplier parts (Aeroquip lesbian porn free to watch / NUCO) that are eligible as single part number S1921-1 V-band coupling

 clamps, as defined in Chapter 78-10-01 of the MM.